Gwili Railway: Gwili Railway Preservation Company

 Following the line's closure, the Gwili Railway Preservation Company was formed with the ambition to preserve at least 8 mile of track of the former route, from Abergwili Junction right up the Gwili Valley to the station site at Llanpumpsaint.

 Track lifting had already started at the time of the formation of the new Company and, as a result, only 1 mile of track north of Bronwydd Arms was left in situ, the Company being able to acquire the full 8-mile stretch of trackbed from Abergwili Junction to Llanpumsaint for both rebuilding and preserving.
 Over time, the Railway has extended the operational length from one-mile to over 4+1/2 mile, as well as reconstructing original features at Bronwydd Arms station and amassing a collection of locomotives and rolling stock.

-The Gwili Railway was set up in 1975, and within three years the railway had purchased 8 miles of track (between the sites of Abergwili Junction and Llanpumpsint railway station) and was running an initial steam-hauled service on a one-mile} section.
+The Gwili Railway was set up in 1975, and within three years the railway had purchased 8 miles of track (between the sites of Abergwili Junction and Llanpumpsaint railway station) and was running an initial steam-hauled service on a one-mile section.

 In April 1978, it re-opened the one-mile section of the Carmarthen-Aberystwyth route from its base at Bronwydd Arms, (3 mile north of Carmarthen), making it the first standard-gauge heritage railway to operate in Wales.

 The railway had been working south towards Carmarthen to a new station site named "Abergwili Junction" built on the northern outskirts of Carmarthen, at the site of the old and former Abergwili junction.